How will patients benefit from the transition in care?

-Simply put, we will offer increased access and better care at lower costs while maintaining vibrant healthcare facilities in both Salem and Lynn.
+Simply put, we will offer increased access and better care at lower costs.

 We are meeting the most pressing needs of our patients and communities by structuring our practices and facilities to improve access to high-quality primary, urgent and specialty care.
-Additionally, we are increasing capacity in behavioral health, and making the best use of our resources across the system to keep health care cost-effective and still close to patients’ homes.
+Additionally, we are increasing capacity in behavioral health, and making the best use of our resources across the system.

-2. What services will be offered on the Union Hospital campus in Lynn?
+What will happen to the Union Hospital campus in Lynn?

 Expanded Specialty Care:

-The NSPG Lynn practice will offer expanded primary and specialty care (Endocrinology, Gynecology, Gastroenterology (GI) and Rheumatology) as well as lab services for blood work and similar routine tests.
-Infusion, nutrition counseling and diabetes management will also be available.
+The North Shore Physicians Group (NSPG) practice in Lynn will remain.
+It will offer expanded primary and specialty care (Endocrinology, Gynecology, Gastroenterology (GI) and Rheumatology) as well as lab services for blood work and similar routine tests.
+Infusion, nutrition counseling and diabetes management is also available.

 NSMC intends to maintain emergency services on the Salem and Union campuses.
 The level of emergency care at each site will be based on the needs of the community and patient safety priorities.
 The plan is expected to take three years to implement during which time Union Hospital will remain open as a full-service, acute care hospital.